4 ways to make starting school easier

 Children can also learn to pack their own backpacks, and they can develop the habit of laying out their clothes the night before as well.
 Organizing tomorrow’s outfits the night before can go a long way toward eliminating last-minute hunts for missing shoes and jackets.

-These four simple routines have made our last 23 years of kids in school something to look forward to rather than dread.
-Try one or more and tell me how it’s worked at your house.
+These five simple routines have made our 25 years of kids in school something to enjoy rather than dread.
+Try one or more and tell me how it’s working at your house.

 And while you’re here, please share your best strategies to make starting school easier.